Bankruptcy Questions and Answers

 Do I need a lawyer to file bankruptcy in Wisconsin?

 As with most other legal matters, any person may represent himself or herself before the bankruptcy court.
 Bankruptcy, however, is a highly refined procedure that is full of detail and interpretations based on prior case law.
 Each case is different, as are the consequences to the debtor.
 Proper planning in anticipation of bankruptcy may save a debtor money or property and countless hours of revising improperly completed documents.
 That is why you need a local, experienced bankruptcy attorney.
-For 11 years Lombardo Low Office has guided our clients in Wisconsin through the bankruptcy process.
+For over 15 years, Lombardo Law Office has guided our clients in Wisconsin through the bankruptcy process.
 Lombardo Law Office will take the time to fully analyze your situation, answer your bankruptcy questions, and find the solution that works best for you, and do so in a friendly and welcoming environment.